Ethnoarchaeology: Relational analogies

 Relational analogies are opposite from formal analogies.
 Instead of just drawing the conclusions, one must prove the relationship, and both sides of the analogy are studied and a relationship must be demonstrated between the ethnographic object and the archaeological object.

 Direct historical approach

-One popular method in ethnoarchaeology is the use of the direct historical approach.
-This approach relies on living cultures that may be closely genetically or spatially related to the archaeological culture of interest in order to form analogies that may be used to explain findings.
-Gould and his team explains how archaeologists should be able to measure the degree of differences between the tools found with the ethnographic material and the artifacts However, while this technique may be useful it is important to note that it does not account for cultural change over time.
-The "folk cultural approach" is the Old World equivalent to this and the term may be used in place of the direct historical approach.
+One popular method in ethnoarchaeology was the use of the direct historical approach.
+This approach relied on living cultures that may be closely genetically or spatially related to the archaeological culture of interest in order to form analogies that may be used to explain findings.
+Gould and his team explains how archaeologists should be able to measure the degree of differences between the tools found with the ethnographic material and the artifacts However, while this technique may be useful it does not account for cultural change over time, and has been dismissed in the last twenty years for an ethnoarchaeology that takes into account continuities and changes among descendant communities The "folk cultural approach" is the Old World equivalent to this and the term may be used in place of the direct historical approach.